 Once streets have been reconstructed to current engineering standards, they can be maintained by routine maintenance techniques such as crack sealing, sealcoating and minor patching.
 These maintenance techniques should keep bituminous pavements in good condition for approximately 25 years before another major rehabilitation technique such as milling and overlaying is necessary.
 The life of the pavements between major rehabilitation techniques depends largely on traffic types and volumes.
-Streets which carry larger vehicles with heavy loads and higher daily volumes of traffic wear out faster than low volume residential streets.
+Streets which carry larger vehicles with heavy loads and higher daily volumes of traffic can show signs of wear more than low volume residential streets.

 There are streets in the City in which the wearing course (top surface of pavement) is deteriorating to the point where routine patching is no longer able to maintain the street in an acceptable driving condition, making milling and overlaying necessary.
-Milling and overlaying is a process where the upper 1-1/2" to 2" of asphalt is "milled" (removed with a large grinding machine) and then a new bituminous wearing course is placed, creating a new road surface.
+Milling and overlaying is a process where the upper 1-1/2 to 2 inches of asphalt is "milled" (removed with a large grinding machine) and then a new bituminous wearing course is placed, creating a new road surface.
 Use of this pavement maintenance technique is necessary to ensure the preservation of our street pavements.
 This type of project extends the length of time required between street reconstructions.
 As reconstructed pavements age, the City will need to increase the number of mill and overlay projects in order to maintain the serviceability of its pavement infrastructure.

 The City has reached a point in its pavement management program where the implementation of a mill and overlay program is necessary to preserve the investment it has made in its street infrastructure.
 The City incorporated a mill and overlay component into its overall Pavement Management Program for the first time in 2011.
-The mill and overlay program is a technique by which streets will be rehabilitated in the future when total reconstruction of the roadway is not necessary but just pavement rehabilitation.
-The mill & overlay program is starting now even though we have not yet completed the street reconstruction program (approximately 7% or 6 miles of streets remain).
+The mill & overlay program is starting now even though we have not yet completed the street reconstruction program (approximately 6% or 5 miles of streets remain).
 The City will be challenged as it works to complete the street reconstruction program while undertaking mill and overlay projects at the same time to maintain streets reconstructed 20 - 30 plus years ago.
 We anticipate that the two programs could overlap for the next 4-6 years before the street reconstruction program is completed as we are continuing to undertake mill and overlay projects.